adblockplus/adblockplus/README.md

 can be run together with other tests via `npm test` or separately via `npm $ test.integration`.

-### Smoke testing

-The `/test/smoke` folder contains essential files to test custom elements in isolation.
-As it's done for `io-element`, you need to add at least an `io-element.js` test file and its `io-element.html` related page.

-You can run `npm run $ test:io-element.js` to create the HTML page inside the `/smoke` folder.

 ### End-to-end testing

 The `./test/end-to-end/tests` folder contains various end-to-end tests.
 After